 Nowadays they operate somehow modern Aeroplanes like the Antonov An-148 and the Tupolev Tu-204.
-But it’s still possible to fly, at the time of writing this, in Aeroplanes that have been operating for many many years, as they continue to do so in conjunction with the newer ones.
+But it’s still possible to fly, at the time of writing this, in Airplanes that have been operating for many many years, as they continue to do so in conjunction with the newer ones.

-Aeroplanes that are being phased out from commercial services, even in Russia and Ukraine (their birth places back in the times of the Soviet Union).
+Airplanes that are being phased out from commercial services, even in Russia and Ukraine (their birth places back in the times of the Soviet Union).

 First, let’s have some context of the country just in case all you do is watch Geordie Shore and don’t have the slightest idea (that’s not a sin, relax).

-Let’s see, in the beginning it was all chaos… just kidding, I won’t go all the way there.
+Let’s see, in the beginning, it was all chaos… just kidding, I won’t go all the way there.
 Korea was more or less a homogeneous kingdom until 1910.
 In that year, Japan annexed them in the imperialist context of the times.

 Well, it isn’t that simple.
-The Korea that existed in 1910 was the product of other so many wars and other so many kingdoms (Silla, Goryeo, Baekje…) that existed since history began to be written up until that time.
+The Korea that existed in 1910 was the product of so many wars and so many kingdoms (Silla, Goryeo, Baekje…) that existed since history began to be written up until that time.

 But by that year they were a more or less homogeneous territory.
 With established customs and language, and other details of that kind.

 In 1910, the Japanese in their expansionist drive of the moment annexed Korea to their empire.
-And how wouldn’t they, after all Korea was quite close and full of riches, in resources and people.
+And how wouldn’t they, after all, Korea was quite close and full of riches in resources and people.

-So Korea existed annexed to the empire Japan from 1910 until 1945, when Japan was defeated in the end of World War II.
+So, Korea existed annexed to the empire Japan from 1910 until 1945, when Japan was defeated in the end of World War II.